Date: 17 April

 In this training session they take us into the process of creating this continuous moving exhibition.

 About Katja Heitmann

 Katja Heitmann (1987, Hamburg/Germany) explores the intersections of dance, visual arts, performance and installation.
 With her team Katja creates performance-installations and theatrical exhibitions exploring the ambiguous question ‘Who (or what) moves who.’
-In 2018, Heitmann started the new project RealReality, in which researches and preserves movements which that are in danger of extinction.
-RealReality is a long-term project (2018-2020) that consists of ongoing research with several presentation formats, including a choreographical TED-talk, mobile movement laboratories, field researches with diverse groups of people, large movement exhibitions, and city-rituals.
-In autumn 2019, Katja and her team will create their first large-scale Movement Museum at Marres, exposing the growing collection of endangered human movements.
+In autumn 2019, Katja and her team created their first large-scale Movement Museum at Marres, exposing the growing collection of endangered human movements.
 She gave a hint of what this will become in an extraordinary session of the Marres series Training the Senses session (Skins, October 2018).
 For an impression, click here.
 In 2016, Katja was awarded the Prize of the Dutch Dance Festival for outstanding choreographic talent.

 Below an impression of the last Training the Senses evening:

 Knowledge is not only acquired visually at schools through language and text books.
 Learning involves all of our senses: we learn by listening, tasting, smelling, touching – and even by using our intuition.
 Through Training the Senses participants explore and discover a new vocabulary for all their senses and a new way to transmit experience and acquire knowledge.

 Training the Senses is a ongoing series by Marres, that avoids any division between the speakers, performance and the audience.
 Everyone is welcome to join.